 Quadcopter drone banking turns are something that most beginner pilots are not even aware that exists.
 Without a proper tutorial, most new pilots learn to make banked turns through time.
-But, doing it like that, usually means that they go down the wrong path.
-So, in order to have an idea how make a proper banked turn, read on.
+But, doing it like that, usually, means that they go down the wrong path.
+So, in order to have an idea how to make a properly banked turn, read on.

 A quadcopter can be turned in one of the three ways described below.

 The is the easiest way to make a turn with your quad.
 You can do it by simply using the pitch/roll controller alone.
 This is how most beginners turn the drone at the beginning.
 It is easy, simple, and you can turn in any direction.

 However, this means that your drone will always point in the same direction throughout the turn because no yaw control is applied.
 This also means that quick turns cannot be achieved.